Shapeshifter, mixed media on paper

 In this light, all cultures– even our current global culture– have used art and creativity for bonding, deep intimacy, multi-modal problem solving, meaning making, and forging paths toward new realities together.
 The essential, life-giving function of shared creativity is still there, waiting for us to re-connect with it, even if we’re still haunted by the voice of a teacher who said we weren’t good at drawing, or by being criticized about our singing voice, or a myriad other ways we’ve been taught to abandon our creative, expressive selves.

 Whether we acknowledge our creative self, or not, it is there to serve a purpose that is bound together with our evolutionary past, and with our future as humans – especially as humans in crisis.
 This is a portal to reclaim both our embodied intelligence and our connected creativity, to engage with them faithfully, innocently, with each other, and to see what we learn in the process.
 What we discover is what will bridge us into a thriving, interdependent version of a shared future.

 Your Turn: Starting Points to Explore and Deepen your Creative Discovery

 One of my inspirations for this post were the words of Laura Geiger here.
-Her Instagram account (@thelaurageiger) has a wealth of prompts, resources and inspiration for those of us looking to integrate creativity, somatic exploration and embodied transformation.
+She posts a wealth of prompts, resources and inspiration on her social media (@thelaurageiger on Instagram), especially focusing on ways to integrate creativity, somatic exploration and embodied transformation.
 Check her out!